d0n601/CSUS-CSC154/Lab4/README.md

 **Figure 5:** Logging in as admin user.

-After logging in we'll add `Boby` as friend, by going to `More -> Members`, selecting Boby, and then cliding`Add Friend`.
+After logging in we'll add `Boby` as friend, by going to `More -> Members`, selecting Boby, and then clicking`Add Friend`.
 ![4_add_boby](./writeup/images/4_add_boby.png)
 **Figure 6:** Boby added as a friend.